-224. This section sets out the responsibility of Redress Scotland, the Scottish Ministers, their respective staff, and certain other parties to ensure confidentiality when handling information related to the redress scheme which is not otherwise in the public domain.
-Persons listed in this section are prohibited from disclosing information given to them which relates to the scheme and has not been freely circulated to the public.
+237. This section sets out the responsibility of Redress Scotland, the Scottish Ministers, their respective staff, and certain other parties to ensure confidentiality when handling information related to the redress scheme which is not otherwise in the public domain.
+Other than sharing of evidence that is done in accordance with section 78A, persons listed in section 83 are prohibited from disclosing information given to them which relates to the scheme and has not been freely circulated to the public unless an exception applies.

-225. Subsections (3), (4) and (5) describe the circumstances under which information can or must be shared.
+238. Subsections (3), (4) and (5) describe the circumstances under which information can or must be shared.
 Specifically, sharing is permitted or, in some cases, required-

-- within certain limits for the purpose of carrying out any of the functions outlined in the Bill or under any regulations made under it, or where it is expressly provided for in either of those places (for example, to provide information to a scheme contributor); - where the person who supplied the information has given their consent; - to enable the police to carry out the investigation of a criminal offence against a child and where it is in the public's interest to share this information with a constable; or - under a court order in relation to civil or criminal proceedings.

-226. Subsection (6) defines the information subject to these provisions.
+- within certain limits for the purpose of carrying out any of the functions outlined in the Bill or under any regulations made under it, or where it is expressly provided for in either of those places (for example, to provide information to a scheme contributor); - where the person who supplied the information has given their consent; - to enable the police to carry out the investigation of a criminal offence against a child and where it is in the public's interest to share this information with a constable; or - under a court order in relation to civil or criminal proceedings. - 239.
+Subsection (6) defines the information subject to these provisions.

-Section 84: Power to share information with third parties 227.
-This section lays out the conditions under which the Scottish Ministers or Redress Scotland may share information with third parties.
-There are four purposes for which information can be shared-
+Section 84: Power to share information with third parties

-- The first is to ask a third party to verify or authenticate evidence provided in connection with an application; - The second is to ask a third party to provide evidence relevant to a redress application;

-- The third is to ask a third party to provide details of any relevant payments made to a person or payments to which a person is entitled; - The fourth is to enable a scheme contributor to assess whether an individual in receipt of a redress payment has commenced legal proceedings against the scheme contributor in violation of section 45. - 228.
+- 240. This section lays out the conditions under which the Scottish Ministers or Redress Scotland may share information with third parties.
+There are four purposes for which information can be shared- - The first is to ask a third party to verify or authenticate evidence provided in connection with an application; - The second is to ask a third party to provide evidence relevant to a redress application; - The third is to ask a third party to provide details of any relevant payments made to a person or payments to which a person is entitled; - The fourth is to enable a scheme contributor to assess whether an individual in receipt of a redress payment has commenced legal proceedings against the scheme contributor in violation of section 45. - 241.
 The third party to which information is disclosed may only use the information or disclose it to a further party for reasons consistent with the four purposes above and the further party may only use the information for the relevant purpose for which it was disclosed to them.
 For example, an organisation might inform their legal representative that an individual pursuing civil proceedings against the organisation has signed a waiver and therefore has no legal right to pursue the case.
-The legal representative may only use that information to provide advice to the organisation in question or take appropriate steps to protect the organisation's legal interests. - 229.
-Subsection (4) provides that the information which may be shared with a third party for the purposes discussed is only such information as the person sharing it considers is reasonably necessary for the purpose for which it is being shared, and a non-exhaustive list of what this might include is given.
+The legal representative may only use that information to provide advice to the organisation in question or take appropriate steps to protect the organisation's legal interests.

+242. Subsection (4) provides that the information which may be shared with a third party for the purposes discussed is only such information as the person sharing it considers is reasonably necessary for the purpose for which it is being shared, and a non-exhaustive list of what this might include is given.
 Subsections (5) and (6) clarify that this provision does not permit any party to share information in such a way as to contravene data protection law.

-Part 5: Other support for survivors of abuse Provision of support
+Part 5: Other support for survivors of abuse

+Provision of support